A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by Internal Knowledge

 \subsubsection{\textbf{Semantic dependency graph}}

 Semantic dependency graph represents \textit{predicate-argument} relations between content words in a sentence and have various semantic representation schemes (e.g., DM) based on different annotation systems.
 Nodes in a semantic dependency graph are extracted by semantic role labeling (SRL) or dependency parsing, and connected by different intra-semantic and inter-semantic relations~\cite{pan2020semantic}.
 Since semantic dependency graph introduces a higher level of information abstraction that captures commonalities between different realizations of the same underlying predicate-argument structures, it has been widely used to improve text generation~\cite{pan2020semantic,jin2020semsum,liao2018abstract}.
 Jin et al. propose a semantic dependency guided summarization model~\cite{jin2020semsum}.
 They incorporate the semantic dependency graph and the input text by stacking encoders to guide summary generation process.
 The stacked encoders consist of a sequence encoder and a graph encoder, in which the sentence encoder first reads the input text through stacked multi-head self-attention, and then the graph encoder captures semantic relationships and incorporates the semantic graph structure into the contextual-level representation.
-Some recent work leverages abstract meaning representation (AMR) as a structured semantic representation to improving text generation performance~\cite{liao2018abstract}.
-Compared with semantic roles, AMR is able to directly capture entity relations and abstract away inflections and function words.